PSYC 60N: The Psychology of Stoked

 Drawing from a wide range of sources, from psychiatry and psychology to spirituality, we will inform you about the latest thinking on the psychology of happiness, and also challenge you to rethink your assumptions about personal happiness.
 We will explore the new field of positive psychology examining life satisfaction and happiness from many perspectives—Sigmund Freud and Friedrich Nietzsche to Walt Whitman and Ernest Hemingway.
 We will also examine the psychiatry of stimulation including substance, human sexuality, and healthy methods of attaining happiness.

-Meet the Instructor: Shashank V. Joshi & Daryn Reicherter
+Meet the Instructors: Shashank V. Joshi & Daryn Reicherter

 Shashank V. Joshi, MD